AvaN0x/AdezouRP/resources/[ava]/ava_core/readme.md

 # ava_core resource

+⚠ **The file `lua_intellisense.lua` is completely useless for this script, I only use it for lua intellisense with exports**

 ## Permissions

 All permissions are made thanks to the FiveM ace/principals system and roles of player on a said discord.
 For it to work you will need a canvar (`avan0x_bot_token`) with your bot token